top of page

 3160 Canyon Lake Dr.

-Even after the tribute to the Rams was complete, it was widely considered a flop.
+In 2022, the L.A.
+Rams won Super Bowl LVI vs. the Bengal (read about our experience at the game here).
+To celebrate, the team, Los Angeles Mayor's office, and Hollywood Sign Trust made arrangements to temporarily cover the sign with "RAMSHOUSE" ("Whose house?
+Rams' house!" is the rally cry among fans).
+The last-minute effort was widely considered a flop...
 The banners covering the sign were semi-transparent, so the combination of the original letters and their replacements basically created new characters the world had never seen before.
 Also, the background printed on the banners was a brown hill.
 It didn’t match the landscape because the mountain recently turned green after some storms.
 Despite the failures of this shout-out, Lake Hollywood Park normally provides one of the best views of the Hollywood sign.

 2) Ovation Hollywood complex